phusion/phusion-server-tools/README.md

 # Phusion Server Tools

 A collection of server administration tools that we use.
 Everything is written in Ruby and designed to work with Debian.
 These scripts may work with other operating systems or distributions as well, but it's not tested.
+[Read documentation with table of contents.](http://phusion.github.com/phusion-server-tools/)

 Install with: